and-cuau/MissionSimulator/README.md

 # Mission Simulator

-This application is designed to simulate launching and tracking of concurrent missions with sequential objectives as well as assigning personnel, assets and objectives.
+This application is designed to simulate planning, launching, and tracking of concurrent missions with sequential objectives as well as assigning personnel, assets and objectives.

 ## Recorded Demonstration